Find Grad Schools

 15 Yearly Graduations

 University of Utah is the 16th most popular school in the nation for students seeking a master's degree in other legal professions.
 Roughly 33,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
-During the most recent year for which we have data, 15 people received their master's degree in other legal professions from U of U. Around 28% of these students were from an underrepresented racial-ethnic group, and 60% were women.
-Data shows that U of U graduates that hold this degree go on to make a median salary of $56,335.
+During the most recent year for which we have data, 15 people received their master's degree in other legal professions from U of U. About 79% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #16